Dapeng New Area

-Dapeng New Area (大鹏新区; /yue/) is an administrative area under the jurisdiction of Longgang, Shenzhen, Guangdong.
+Dapeng New Area (大鹏新区, Dàpéng Xīn Qū) is an administrative area under the jurisdiction of Longgang, Shenzhen, Guangdong.
 It has a land area of 294.18 km2, a coastline of 133.22 km and a total population of about 160,000.
 The district was created on 30 December 2011 with its administration center located on 5 Dapeng Street, Zhongshan Road.

 Administrative divisions

 The jurisdiction of Dapeng New District includes all of the Dapeng Peninsula, formerly divided into the three subdistricts of Dapeng, Kuichong and Nan'ao, with a total of 25 neighborhoods.